taishi-i/awesome-ChatGPT-repositories/README.md

  * [azure-search-openai-demo-csharp](https://github.com/azure-samples/azure-search-openai-demo-csharp) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
  * [llm](https://github.com/simonw/llm) - Access large language models from the command-line
  * [AutoGPTQ](https://github.com/panqiwei/autogptq) - An easy-to-use LLMs quantization package with user-friendly apis, based on GPTQ algorithm.
+ * [ALGO](https://github.com/zkx06111/algo) - 🚀Introducing ALGO, a code synthesis framework guided by LLM-generated oracles.
+Integrated with ALGO, Codex is 8x better and ChatGPT 1.3x better at contest-level problems.
+Plus, ALGO verifies your solution before submission!🧵📜:🔗:
+ * [FairEval](https://github.com/i-eval/faireval) - Large Language Models are not Fair Evaluators- A bias in the evaluation of adopting LLMs, e.g., GPT-4, as a referee to score- Successfully mitigates the bias, resulting in closer alignment with human judgmentsrepo:

 |Name|GitHub Stars|Language|License|